Arucard1983/ERYA-Bulk/src/readme.txt

 1. Minimum Requirements

 ERYA-Bulk requires a computer with an supported operating system or architecture.
-- Current Version supports Windows 7 or greater (Windows XP may work), Mac OS X 10.11 or greater (Mac OS X 10.10 may work), Linux with wxWidgets GTK+ 3.0 toolkit (libwxgtk3 library) or greater.
+- Windows 7, 10 or greater (Windows XP may work), Mac OS X 10.11 or greater (Mac OS X 10.10 may work), Linux Debian 9 or Ubuntu 18.04 or greater.
 - 64-bit x86-64 is the default suported architecture for all operating systems listed before.
 Windows and Linux 32-bit versions are provided for legacy systems.
 - ARM binary versions are also provided for Linux systems.
 - The minimum usefull screen resolution is 1280*720, but it is highly recommended to use a FullHD display (1920*1080) for better view.
-- If the text size in labels and menus are to small or too big, even using the recomended screen resolutions, try to set the default pixel scale to normal (72 or 90 dpi), using the native operating system tools.
 - About 100 Mb of free hard disk space is highly recommended.

 2. Supported Features